 While you can grab a pretty good cup of coffee in our lobby (local Wayfarer brew) if you need something at 5 am there are steeping packets of the coffee in your room.

-While we have coffee, tea, and orange juice in the lobby starting at 7 am, sometimes you need a little more to get you going.
-We suggest The Granite Grind.
+While we have coffee, tea, and orange juice in the lobby starting at 7:30 am, sometimes you need a little more to get you going.
+For that, we suggest The Granite Grind.
 They have a real American breakfast of bacon, eggs & toast.
 Pancakes too.
 If you are looking for a bakery/bistro experience, The Polish Princess is the go-to.
 They bake phenomenal bread and pastries right before your very eyes and their soups and sandwiches are top-notch.

-For a small town, Lancaster has some great spots to refuel after a day in the woods or on the slopes.
-Most guests probably frequent Scorpio’s Pizza and Sports Bar the most out of any local restaurant as their menu and reputation are tried and true.
-Smokin’ T’s BBQ is a great food truck option during the summer.
-The Copper Pick Brewery offers some delicious and more adventurous options for food along with award-winning craft beer.
-Nearby, The Whitefield Inn Restaurant (5 miles) offers excellent comfort food and a place where the owner regularly breaks out into song.
-Next to the Weathervane summer stock theatre.
+For a small town, Lancaster has some great spots to refuel after a day in the woods or on the trails.
+Most guests make at least one visit to Scorpio’s Pizza and Sports Bar as their menu and reputation is tried and true.
+If you’re craving barbecue, head down to Smokin’ T’s two blocks from the motel.
+Across the way in the old Lancaster Bank Building, you’ll find The Copper Pig Brewery which offers some delicious and more adventurous food options along with award-winning craft beer.
+Nearby, The Whitefield Inn Restaurant (5 miles) serves excellent comfort food and is a place where the owner regularly breaks out into song.
+It’s right next to the Weathervane summer stock theatre.

 The Copper Pig Brewery offers some delicious and more adventurous options for food along with award-winning craft beer.
 Nearby, The Whitefield Inn Restaurant (5 miles) offers excellent comfort food and a place where the owner regularly breaks out into song.
 Next to the Weathervane summer stock theatre.

 For a small town, we definitely have our fair share of locally crafted booze.
-As mentioned, The Copper Pig is our go-to for award-winning brews, location (2 min walk from the motel), and cool local vibe.
-Other great brew spots are Schillings and Freehouse in Littleton, NH (20 mins), and Reklis Brewery in Bethlehem, NH (20 mins).
+As mentioned, The Copper Pig is our go-to for award-winning brews, location (2 min walk from the motel) and cool local vibe.
+Other great brew spots are Schillings and The Freehouse in Littleton, NH (20 mins) and Reklis Brewery in Bethlehem, NH (20 mins).